yankh764/mdoc/README.md

      -a 		 Include all documents
      -i 		 Ignore case distinctions while searching for the documents -n 		 Allow numerous documents opening (execution)
-     -c 		 Count the existing documents with the passed string sequence -l 		 List the existing documents with the passed string sequence -d 		 Display details on the documents with the passed string sequence -o 		 Open the founded document with the passed string sequence -R 		 Disable recursive searching for the documents -C 		 Disable colorful output
+     -c 		 Count the existing documents with the passed string sequence in their names -l 		 List the existing documents with the passed string sequence in their names -d 		 Display details on the documents with the passed string sequence in their names -o 		 Open the founded document with the passed string sequence in it's name -R 		 Disable recursive searching for the documents -C 		 Disable colorful output